Integrated Package

 ◆Speed-Based Control

-Speed difference Δω = 0, and although the reaction
+Speed difference Δω = 0, and although the

 ◆Torque-Based Control